SchapiroLabor/micronuclAI/README.md

 ![screenshot](images/overview.png)

-micronuclAI is an automated pipeline for reliable quantification of micronuclei of varying size, morphology and location from nuclei-stained images.
+micronuclAI is an automated pipeline for the reliable quantification of micronuclei of varying size, morphology and location from nuclei-stained images.
 The pipeline can be divided into 3 steps: 1) segmentation, 2) nuclei isolation, and 3) quantification.
 In brief, single-cell crops are extracted from high-resolution microscopy images with the help of segmentation masks, which are then used to train a convolutional neural network (CNN) to output the number of MN associated with each cell.

 ## Getting Started